Deerfield, Illinois: Corporate headquarters

 Deerfield is home to the headquarters of Baxter Healthcare, Beam, Big Apple Bagels, CF Industries, Fortune Brands Home & Security, Essendant, and Walgreens Boots Alliance.
 As of 2021, Walgreens Boots Alliance employed 6,500 employees at its headquarters, along with 2,500 Walgreens employees, making it the largest employer in Deerfield.

 Deerfield is the former home to the headquarters of Consumers Digest, Così, the U.S. subsidiaries of Takeda Pharmaceutical Company, Mondelez International, Caterpillar, and the bakery division headquarters of the Sara Lee Corporation.
 In 1987 Sara Lee had about 1,200 employees in Deerfield.
 In 1990, the Deerfield Sara Lee plant and bakery headquarters was closed, and the land was sold to developers.
 In 1985, President Ronald Reagan visited the Sara Lee factory in Deerfield.

 Top employers

 As of 2021, the top employers in the city are:

 Shopping districts

 In 1998, a significant portion of downtown Deerfield was demolished and replaced with a new outdoor shopping district called Deerfield Square.
-It is composed of a variety of retailers and restaurants including Potbelly Sandwich Shop, CorePower Yoga, Walgreens, and Whole Foods Market.
+It is composed of a variety of retailers and restaurants.
 In addition to merchandising space, Deerfield Square includes office space and an outdoor plaza which is used during the summer for free outdoor concerts.

 Deerbrook Mall is a shopping district located along the Deerfield-Northbrook border.
 When it originally opened in 1971, it included both indoor and outdoor shopping areas.
 The inside shopping area and some exterior buildings were demolished in 2017.
-Current tenants of Deerbrook Mall include Bed Bath & Beyond, Marshall’s, Jewel-Osco, Office Depot, Mattress Firm, Hobby Lobby, Panera Bread, and Starbucks.

 Near Deerbrook Mall is Caldwell Corners, a small outdoor mall that carries the village's original name.
 Deerfield Public Library was a temporary tenant of this mall in 2012 and 2013 while the main location was being renovated.
-Current tenants include Dollar Tree, Planet Fitness, and Pet Supplies Plus.